Safe Gatherings Policy

 Annual Review of Policy

-The Safe Sanctuaries policy of the Mora – Ogilvie United Methodist Church will be reviewed at least annually in August by the Staff Pastor Parish Relations Committee, and the congregation will be informed of any substantive changes made.
+The Safe Gathering policy of the Mora United Methodist Church will be reviewed at least annually in August by the Staff Pastor Parish Relations Committee, and the congregation will be informed of any substantive changes made.

-The Mora – Ogilvie United Methodist Church committees are responsible for selecting potential volunteer workers as appropriate.
+The Mora United Methodist Church committee is responsible for selecting potential volunteer workers as appropriate.
 A designated person will process applications for volunteers.
 Screening process to be proposed by SPPRC.
 The SPPRC Chair or designated representative is responsible for ensuring that the screening procedures described in this document are implemented.
 A designated person will review results of all national background checks conducted for both paid and unpaid workers within the scope of this policy.

-The Staff Pastor Parish Relations Committee (SPPRC) and the Christian Education Committees of both churches, as is appropriate for the age level, are responsible for implementing the provisions of this policy with regard to training.
+The Staff Pastor Parish Relations Committee (SPPRC) and the Christian Education Committee, as is appropriate for the age level, is responsible for implementing the provisions of this policy with regard to training.
 This policy does not address the method, scope or topics of training or who receives training, only specifies it needs to occur.
 The training program will be developed in early 2009.

 The Board of Trustees

-All members of the Mora and Ogilvie United Methodist Churches, but especially mandated reporters, have an affirmative duty to immediately report a suspected incident of physical, verbal or emotional abuse or neglect to a member of the Staff Pastor Parish Relations Committee using the Incident Report Form found as Appendix 10.8.
+All members of the Mora United Methodist Church, but especially mandated reporters, have an affirmative duty to immediately report a suspected incident of physical, verbal or emotional abuse or neglect to a member of the Staff Pastor Parish Relations Committee using the Incident Report Form found as Appendix 10.8.